Do You Think Your Child’s Spine Is Curved? She Might Have Scoliosis.

 - Muscles that are prominent in the lower back or that bulge on one side

-If you think your child may have scoliosis, talk to your child’s pediatrician.
-An X-ray will confirm a diagnosis of scoliosis, which is defined as a lateral curve of the spine of 11 degrees or more.
+If you think your child may have scoliosis, talk to your child’s pediatrician and ask about getting a scoliosis screening.
+An X-ray will confirm a diagnosis of scoliosis, which is typically defined as a lateral, or sideways, curve of the spine of more than 10 degrees.

-If your child has scoliosis, he should get regular check-ups and X-rays to monitor the size of the curve as he grows.
-Scoliosis seems to affect girls and boys the same at the same rate, but it is seven to eight times more likely that a curve will progress in girls.
-The curve may get worse during the adolescent growth spurt, ages 10 to 13 in girls and ages 12 to 15 in boys.
+If your child has scoliosis, keep them healthy and confident by getting regular checkups and X-rays to monitor the size of the curve as your child grows.
+While scoliosis seems to affect girls and boys at the same rate, girls are seven to eight times more likely to develop a curve.
+The curve may get worse during the adolescent growth spurt, ages 9 to 13 in girls and ages 12 to 16 in boys.
 Once your child is fully grown, a mild curve (less than 30 degrees) will probably not worsen.